 But forget all that - what the children will really want to see

-The best place to see the so-called 'men of the jungle' is at
+One of the best places to see the so-called 'men of the jungle'

 equatorial rainforest.
 Sadly, this is one of only a few places

 remaining on Earth where this endangered species are protected.

 Borneo's rainforests also contain a stunning biodiversity of

 other plant and animal life, and the forest itself is some of the

 most ancient on the planet - far older even than the equatorial

 forests of the Amazon or the Congo.
 If your children are budding